aws-samples/amazon-sagemaker-training-jobs-with-snowflake-and-snowpark/README.md

 1. Clone this GitHub Repo on SageMaker Studio
 ![Clone git repo](./images/clone_git_repo.png)

-Alternatively, you can open terminal (File -> New -> Terminal) and execute:
+Alternatively, you can open terminal in SageMaker Studio (File -> New -> Terminal) and execute:
 `git clone https://github.com/aws-samples/amazon-sagemaker-training-jobs-with-snowflake-and-snowpark`

 2. Open the [snowflake_bring_your_own_container_training notebook](./snowflake_bring_your_own_container_training/snowflake_bring_your_own_container_training.ipynb), you can choose any kernel.
 Run the notebook cell by cell.